 Traditional bank vs. Credit union

 The main difference between a bank and a credit union is that banks are for-profit.
-Credit unions are non-profit.
-Banks and credit unions often offer the same products and features, though credit unions may be able to provide more favorable pricing and fees, as well as the local and personal concern you often miss in a corporate bank.
+Credit unions are nonprofit.
+Banks and credit unions often offer the same products and features, though credit unions may be able to provide more favorable pricing and fees, as well as the local and personal concerns you often miss in a corporate bank.
 Many business owners crave the accessibility and speed of technology, so a modern tech-savvy institution might be the right bank.

 You may be able to get the best of both worlds with a community bank or smaller bank that can still provide the personal touch you need in a financial institution.
 There are pros and cons to each choice, so consider the following to determine if a traditional bank or a credit union might be right for you.

 |Extra tools such as bill pay, ACH batching, etc.||Higher transaction fees|